elijahjang/Hello_world/README.md

 # Hello_world
-A repository for testing purpose.
+A repository for testing purposes.